CTPD: Cross-Modal Temporal Pattern Discovery for Enhanced Multimodal Electronic Health Records Analysis: Methodology

 where $\mathbf{P}^{\mathrm{TS}}_{(0)}$ and $\mathbf{P}^{\mathrm{Text}}_{(0)}$ are the prototype embeddings from the previous step , $\mathrm{GRU}(\cdot)$ is Gated Recurrent Unit~\citep{cho2014learning}, and $f(\cdot)$ denotes MLP.
 The above process is repeated for 3 iterations per step.
 Those refined embeddings denote the discovered temporal patterns for each modality.

+Note that our design of attention and GRU is inspired by Slot Attention~\cite{locatello2020object}, which has been shown to be effective in learning object-centric representations from images.

-\para{TPNCE Contraint.} To ensure consistent semantics across modalities, we introduce a TPNCE loss, inspired by InfoNCE~\cite{oord2018representation}, to enforce the similarity of multimodal prototype embeddings for the same admission while increasing the distance between prototype embeddings from different admissions.
-For a minibatch of $B$ samples, the TPNCE loss from MITS to notes is defined as:
+\para{TP-NCE Contraint.} To ensure consistent semantics across modalities, we introduce a Temporal Pattern Noise Contrastive Estimation (TP-NCE) loss, inspired by InfoNCE~\cite{oord2018representation}, to enforce the similarity of multimodal prototype embeddings for the same ICU stay while increasing the distance between prototype embeddings from different ICU stays.